bryn-morris/Smart-Park/README.md

 ## Program Composition
 => The following section describes each program component and its functionality

-This project was created with Create React App.
+The frontend was created with Create React App.
 To start the app in development mode, run npm start.
 Then open http://localhost:4000 in your browser.
 After starting the app, you will be taken to the login page.